Twprcntmlk/Study_Materials/Blackstone.md

     - and like such, I had created tremendous success and shown courage to pursue what I know is right despite nay sayers and despite any handicap.
 I give no excuses.

 ### Tell me about yourself.
-    - I'm a graduate of Univeristy of Illinois with a Bachelor in Accounting and Minor In Finance.
-I have a love of Data and after college I took a Data Analyst Role at Quidsi Amazon and learned the business and 2 years later started my own business where I deployed data to move product to where they had greater value.
-After about 7 years I sold that business and I worked at LG where I taught myself Python, Data Science, got my Six Sigma BlackBelt and created 3 internal tools for invoice management, leadtime and carrier tracking and for warehouse tracking.
+    - I'm a graduate of Univeristy of Illinois with a Bachelor in Accounting and Minor In Finance.  after college I took a Data Analyst Role at Quidsi Amazon and learned the business and grew my passion for data.
+2 years later started my own retail abritrage business where I deployed data to gain a competitive edge. ( I can talk about this more if you like) After about 7 years, I sold that business and started working at LG where I taught myself Python, Data Science, got my Six Sigma Black Belt and created 3 main internal tools ONE for invoice management, ANOTHER for leadtime and carrier tracking and ANOTHER for warehouse container tracking.
-    - Let me know if you want details on any of my projects or my work
-    - I realized that i had a real knack for coding and decided to join A/a and now looking for that coding job where i can do the work that inspired my journey.
+    - I realized that I had a real knack for coding and decided to join A/a and Iam now looking for that coding job where i can do the work that inspired my journey.
-  -

 ### Why Do you want to work at Blackstone?
     - Well foremost it's because of the job description.
+When Andrew was talking about some of the tools he made I instantly connected.
-    - First I love data it is the reason and taught myself coding
+    - and when he talked about the need to love data I was hooked it is the reason and taught myself coding
-    - and why i built the 3 internal apps in my free time even when it was not my job description.
+    - and why i built the 3 internal apps i mentioned in my free time even when it was not my job description.
-    - I love the fact that you are not like Amazon and treat people with respect and investing in good causes.
-    - and I find great joy and fullillment in talking and listen to a varity people and being able to solve problems for people.
+    - and I find great joy and fullillment in talking and listening to a variety of people and being able to solve problems for people.
+    - sometime big problems are so unruly but these small cases I have a lot of confidence and experience solving.
+    - I really like Blackstone's philophies of Making a Positive Impact
+    -
 ### Tell me about a conflict you had.
+    - I had my VP tell me when their is any dispute in business you simply go fact based of course that has some wrinkles.
     - I has a conflict with the owner of a company.
 I was in charge of essentially running the business.
-    - We were headed towards trouble because of changing business environment
+    - We were headed towards trouble because of changing business environment.
+(I can elaborate if you like.)
     - so I did presentations and talked to him personally about the changes we need to make.
     - He would agree and say thing like if only i was 10 years younger but what i didn't understand was that he deeply wanted to retire
     - so changing and spending money was not something he wanted to do even if he knew it was what he needed to do.
     - In this case I had to learn to make best of a losing situation and learn to be okay with not winning.

 ### What is your greatest Strength
     - My greatest strength is ability to listen deeply and keep an open mind.
-Because as a solo owner I had to be adaptive, be detailed oriented and be willing to hear hard truths.
+As a busines owner I had to be adaptive, be detailed oriented and be willing to hear hard truths.
     - For example, my employee would ask me what to do and I would say "everything is case by case" which for me meant dont assume anything and try to see the problem and understand deeply.

 ### What is your greatest Weakness
-    - My greatest weakness is my hatred of losing.
+    - My greatest weakness is my hatred of losing/failing.
 Sometimes I would fail my a small amount and I would then sort of obessively try to fix the issue and get bogged down
     - trying to correct myself or trying to get something to work.
 For example, (story with older person)
     - I had to learn to sometimes take a loss, digest and move on knowing that sometimes a loss is okay and that try to just be better on other problems moving forward.
     - and 2 apparently my face on web cams.